riscv-android-src/toolchain-rustc/src/tools/rust-analyzer/docs/dev/style.md

 Prefer `use crate::foo::bar` to `use super::bar` or `use self::bar::baz`.
 **Rationale:** consistency, this is the style which works in all cases.

+By default, avoid re-exports.
+**Rationale:** for non-library code, re-exports introduce two ways to use something and allow for inconsistency.

 ## Order of Items